 So now that we've heard what Ebens has to say 30 years later.
 I don't know from a phone conversation if he's telling me the truth.
 Nor do I know if I'm ready to forgive him.
 But I heard from him.
 And now that I have, I can deal with how the justice system failed Vincent Chin, and continue to help in the fight that it never happens again.

-(This blog post was revised on June 27, 2012, to include additional information from the Ebens interview.
-It was originally published on June 22, 2012.
-You can also read Emil's blog post on the 29th anniversary of Vincent Chin's death here, when he first contacted Ebens for an interview.)
+This blog post, originally published on June 22, 2012, was revised on June 27, 2012, to include additional information from the Ebens interview.
+You can also read Emil's blog post on the 29th anniversary of Vincent Chin's death here, when he first contacted Ebens for an interview.